 Aurora can be configured to automatically send an email upon completion of the job, depending on the settings in the User section of the Settings page.
-Email notifications include the file name and test results in the subject of the email, error summary in the body of the email and an attached PDF copy of the job report.
+Email notifications include the file name and test results in the subject of the email, error summary in the body of the email, and an attached PDF copy of the job report.

-From the Settings page of the Options tab, enter the Server's SMTP IP Address, the account from which the Email should be generated, and the Email server's SMTP port number for communication.
+From the Settings page of the Options tab, select Email Setup and enter the Serve Name/IP Address, the User Name, account from which the Email should be generated, Server Configuration, Authentication Type, Email server's SMTP port number, and the password for communication.

-Starting with Aurora 5.1, you may specify multiple email addresses in the User E-Mail Address field, if you need more people notified.
+Starting with Aurora 5.1, you may specify multiple email addresses in the User E-Mail Address field, if you need more people to be notified.